phoenixweiss/Bumpster/README.md

 - Ensure you are inside an initialized Git repository (`git rev-parse --git-dir` should print the `.git` path and exit without errors).
 - Make sure your working tree is clean. `bumpster.sh` refuses to run if there are unstaged or uncommitted changes to prevent accidental data loss.
+- Double-check that the active branch matches your configured `BEFORE_BUMP_BRANCH` (defaults to `dev`); Bumpster aborts otherwise to keep releases consistent.

 ### Bumping Versions